-The tone of your voice when you share a message says a lot about the message.
+The tone of your voice when you share information says a lot about the message.
 Being mindful of your tone can help you get your message across more effectively.
-Speak with a calm, warm, but firm voice when you want people to listen and respect what you’re saying.
+Speaking with a calm, warm, but firm voice when you want people to listen and respect what you’re saying can be very helpful.

 Examples of assertive communication

 If you’re not sure what assertive communication looks like, consider the following examples.
 Note in the examples that the responses are not aggressive and not passive.
 They involve mutual respect, self-esteem, and self-confidence.

 Your boss knows that you work in an efficient and timely manner.
 You always meet your deadlines and take pride in the quality of your work.
 Several times over the past couple of months, your boss has asked you to take on some of your coworkers’ work because they have been falling behind and underperforming.

 You took on the extra work the first time because you wanted to be a team player, but now the extra work is tiring you out and affecting how you do your own work.
 Once again, your boss approaches with the question.
 This time, however, you’re going to assert yourself.

 ‘This is the sixth time in the past couple of months that I’ve taken on this extra work.
 I like being a team player, and I want to help as much as possible, but the extra task is making me feel overworked, and I’m afraid that’s going to have a negative impact on my performance.’

 You’ve been polite, respectful, and honest.
 Ideally, your boss will understand that you’ve been working more than usual and that it wouldn’t be fair to make you carry someone else’s work too.